udmire/mimir/docs/sources/operators-guide/get-started/_index.md

 ---
-aliases:
-  - /docs/mimir/latest/operators-guide/getting-started/
+title: "Getting started with Grafana Mimir"
+menuTitle: "Getting started"
-description: Learn how to get started with Grafana Mimir.
+description: "Learn how to get started with Grafana Mimir."
-menuTitle: Get started
-title: Get started with Grafana Mimir
 weight: 10
 ---

-# Get started with Grafana Mimir
+# Getting started with Grafana Mimir

 There are two different options for getting started with Grafana Mimir: